Are you new to Scancode-Toolkit?¶

 pip install scancode-toolkit[full]like that in the Installation as a library: via pip documentation.
 Alternatively, you can also Installation from Source Code: Git Clone.

 scancode -hto make sure Scancode was installed properly.
 If this shows any Error, refer the Common Installation Errors Issue for common errors.
-The documentation also has tips on IDE Configuration.

 Refer Quickstart to make sure you are using the scan command correctly.

 For Windows, Refer to Installation on Windows 10 for installing easily using Releases.